 For the OpenScope MZ:

-- You can use the flywires and to connect to breadboard gender changers, or to grab onto components the mini-grabbers.
+- You can use the flywires to connect to breadboard gender changers, or the mini-grabbers to grab onto components.
 This makes the setup simple and easy to connect to a breadboard, but keep in mind it may be prone to noise and lower bandwidth.